acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a111/button_press_sparse.rst

 Calibration
 -----------
-The calibration system is designed for usage in the Exploration tool and similar experimental environments.
+The calibration system is designed for usage in the Exploration Tool and similar experimental environments.
 If this code is to be used in a deployment, the calibration method could need adjustment.

 The time constant of the first filter indirectly determines how much the underlying noise will affect the output.
 A slow filter will let through small deviations to the amplifier, and vice versa.